espruino/EspruinoDocs/info/Gadgetbridge.md

 By default, some features are disabled in Gadgetbridge and you may well want to enable them:

 * Click on the three bars icon (`≡`) in the top left, then `Settings`
-  * Enable `Connect to Hadgetbridge device when Bluetooth is turned on`
+  * Enable `Connect to Gadgetbridge device when Bluetooth is turned on`
   * Enable `Reconnect automatically`, so Gadgetbridge reconnects if it loses the connection
   * `Sync time` is on by default, but needs to be left on if you want to enable `Sync Calendar Events` (below)